Charles Cousens: Early life

 Cousens was born in Poona, India.
 He attended school in England where he was educated at Wellington College in Crowthorne.
 After attending the Royal Military College at Sandhurst, he was commissioned in 1924.

 His first posting was to the 2nd battalion, Sherwood Foresters, in India where he served on the North-West Frontier Province.
 He resigned his commission in 1927 and relocated to Sydney, Australia.

 Life in Australia

-After arriving in Australia, Cousins looked for work and found a job as a wharfie while also earning some money as an amateur boxer.
+After arriving in Australia, Cousens looked for work and found a job as a wharfie while also earning some money as an amateur boxer.
 His media career began when he commenced working in newspaper advertising.

-Radio

 After reading some advertising copy on the air at Sydney radio station 2GB, he came to the attention of station management who were impressed with the quality of his voice and his easy going personality.
 At 2GB, he hosted a range of radio shows including the educational program Radio Newspaper of the Air as well as a number of anti-communist broadcasts.

 Cousens was part of a special Armistice Day broadcast on 2GB in 1933, one of the station's "soldier announcers" who spoke about their previous war experience.

 He continued working at 2GB until 1940, after the start of World War II.

-Second World War
+World War II

 At the onset of World War II, Cousens was appointed captain in the Second Australian Imperial Force in 1940 and posted to the 2/19th Battalion.
 He was in Malaya when Japan entered the war in 1941.

 After recovering from burns he sustained while demolishing a village, Cousens rejoined his battalion on Singapore Island.
 His commanding officer commended his leadership and Cousens was promoted to temporary major in February 1942.